Before you head to an interview, it’s important to be aware of the questions that recruiters and employers shouldn’t be asking you.

 - Are you pregnant or planning on starting a family?

-In most cases, the questions above will be irrelevant to the role you are applying for.
-If an employer asks about your sexual orientation, gender identity, relationship status, religion, nationality, ethnic origin, political opinions, employment status, age or family status, then they might be discriminating against you.
+Plus, if an employer asks about your sexual orientation, gender identity, relationship status, religion, nationality, ethnic origin, political opinions, employment status, age or family status, then they might be discriminating against you.

 Can you tell me X about your existing or previous employer?